MustardTek/visual-doorbell-jacdac/README.md

 Design: [Cisco](https://www.printables.com/social/28161-cisco/models) posted on [Printables](https://www.printables.com/model/91884-ps4-case-adapter)

-Documentation by Neil Squire / Makers Making Change.
+Documentation by ??? / Makers Making Change.

 ## License
-Everything needed or used to design, make, test, or prepare theAdaptive_Case_for_Ps4_Controller is licensed under the CERN 2.0 Permissive license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-P) .
+Everything needed or used to design, make, test, or prepare the Adaptive_Case_for_Ps4_Controller is licensed under the CERN 2.0 Permissive license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-P) .

 Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the Adaptive_Case_for_Ps4_Controller are published under a Creative Commons Attribution-ShareAlike 4.0 license https://creativecommons.org/licenses/by-sa/4.0/ (CC BY-SA 4.0).